whrlpl/engine/README.md

 - It renders nice cubes
 - It renders nice sprites
-- It renders models... sometimes...
+- It renders models
-- It can do text rendering, but not efficiently
+- It's actually pretty neat and has custom materials, shader support, etc.